Carrera DIGITAL 124/132 Control Unit

 Pace Car

-Slide switch for tank function with new mode: Off/ On/ Real
+slide switch for refueling function with a new mode: Off/On/Real

 Functions

-Looking at the control unit on its own, the first thing that catches your eye are the additional buttons for the vehicle settings.
-Assigning a vehicle to a handheld controller is significantly easier than with the black box, as are the settings for maximum speed, fuel level, and braking behavior.
+If you look at the control unit on its own, the additional buttons for the vehicle settings are the first thing you notice.
+Assigning a vehicle to a handheld controller is thus significantly easier than with the Blackbox, as are the settings for maximum speed, fuel capacity, and braking behavior.

-Some important settings for new accessories are not performed on the accessories themselves, but rather using a programming sequence on the control unit.
-These programming sequences are summarized in the control unit's operating instructions.
+Some important settings for the new accessories are not configured on the accessories themselves, but rather via a programming sequence on the Control Unit.
+These programming sequences are summarized in the Control Unit’s user manual.

 CoMod Carrera124